 How do I access the Bill Pay service?

-What credit union services must I have to enroll in Bill Pay?
+What UCU services must I have to enroll in Bill Pay?

-You must maintain a University Credit Union Checking account and be enrolled in UCU’s free online banking service.
-Bills can only be paid from a UCU checking account (funds cannot be accessed from savings or money market accounts).
+To enroll in Bill Pay, you need to have an active UCU checking account in good standing and be enrolled in digital banking.
+Bills can only be paid from a UCU checking account and cannot be sent from a savings or money market account.

 How much does the Bill Pay service cost?

-UCU’s Bill Pay service is free of monthly charges for all accounts.
+UCU’s Bill Pay service is free for all UCU members.

 Are there other fees associated with this service?

 Special services or insufficient funds associated with transactions using Bill Pay will incur processing charges.
 These fees will be charged in addition to any fee charged by UCU.

 Insufficient Funds (NSF) Fee, each – $30